(Redirected from Fred Patek)

 One of the shortest players of his era, shortstop Freddie Patek stood just 5 feet 5 inches tall.
 Nonetheless, he was solid in the field, stole a lot of bases, and was a three-time American League All-Star during nine years with the Kansas City Royals.

 Born in Seguin, Texas (just east of San Antonio, Patek was selected by the Pittsburgh Pirates in the 22nd round of the 1965 amateur draft.
 He made his pro debut the following summer, and with the Columbus Jets in 1967, he stole 42 bases to lead the International League.
-After hitting .304 in 33 games the next year, he was called up by the Pirates.
+After hitting .304 in 33 games at the start of the 1968 season, he was called up by the Pirates.

 As the years went by, key players for the Royals joined the team after Patek.
 John Mayberry joined the team in 1972 and stayed through 1976.
 Frank White joined the team in 1973 and stayed through 1990.
 George Brett made his debut in August 1973.
 Hal McRae joined the team that same year, while Al Cowens was a rookie in 1974.
 Only Amos Otis and Buck Martinez, among the key position players, pre-dated Patek.